chaddotson/npm-cachify/README.md

 This package will download an npm package and all its dependencies into the cache of your choice.

-I would classify it as beta quality.
-It doesn't handle failures all that well at the time being.
+I would classify it as alpha quality.
+It works, but it doesn't handle failures all that well at the time being.
 Its been a work in progress that I don't get to that often.